Personal Care, Beauty, and Cosmetology Insurance

 Your business type and size affect the cost of general liability

-Businesses with large premises, such as two-floor medical spa, typically pay more for general liability insurance than a smaller business, such as a hair salon.
-Your industry risk, building maintenance, years in operation, and your location will also affect your premium.
+Businesses with large premises, such as a two-floor medical spa, typically pay more for general liability insurance than a smaller business, such as a hair salon.
+Your industry risk, building maintenance needs, years in operation, and your location will also affect your premium.

-The annual median cost for medical spas is $581, while the median for hair salons and stylists is $352 – or less than $30 a month.
-As you can see, the cost varies significantly across professions.
+The monthly average cost for medical spas is $52, while the average for hair salons and styling professionals is $35.
+As you can see, the cost varies significantly across modalities.

 Find quotes for personal care business insurance